chrisF943/CEN4802/README.md

 Hi, my name is Christopher Faris and this is my repository for CEN4802C

-I am changing this line in the readme.
+Testing the webhook for jenkins.